telerik/reporting-docs/embedding-reports/asp-net-core-reporting.md

 # Embedding Telerik Reporting in ASP.NET Core Reporting Applications

 [ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/introduction-to-aspnet-core) is an advanced Web technology that lets you build modern cross-platform client-side, server-side and combined applications.
-This article offers a brief overview of the most popular approaches to integrate and use Telerik Reporting in ASP.NET Core Web Reporting applications.
+This article offers a brief overview of the most popular approaches for integrating and using Telerik Reporting into ASP.NET Core Web Reporting applications.

 ## Supported Operating Systems and Docker Containers

+The ASP.NET Core Framework allows deploying seamlessly your Web Reporting Applications in multiple environments.
 The article [Available .NET Support for Operating Systems and Docker Containers]({%slug telerikreporting/using-reports-in-applications/dot-net-core-support%}) elaborates on the specifics when deploying Telerik Reporting on different environments.

 ## Displaying Reports in ASP.NET Core Web Reporting Applications